-Business is no longer relegated to the walls of your office building.
+Business is no longer relegated to the walls of your office building or home office.
 People do business on their laptops and mobile devices in public all over the world.
 While this is incredibly dangerous, there is a right way and a wrong way to do so safely.
 Let’s take a look at some of the best ways to secure your laptop in public places.

 Password Protect, Password Protect, Password Protect